 When a failure occurs, such as an earthquake that destroys the data center in which the primary site resides, the DR solution is activated.
 System3 at the secondary site takes over, and the data that was replicated to the secondary site is used to restore the application services to clients.

-SQL Server 2008 sample dependency graph
+SQL Server sample dependency graph

 A sample configuration graphically depicts the resources and their dependencies within the service group.
-The following example illustrates a typical service group configured to make SQL Server 2008 or SQL Server 2008 R2 highly available in a VCS cluster.
+The following example illustrates a typical service group configured to make SQL Server highly available in a VCS cluster.